-The total number of cases instituted in respect of breaches of licenses was 64, of which 24 ended in conviction, fines being imposed to the extent of Rs.
+The total number of cases instituted in respect of breaches of licenses was 64, of which 24 ended in conviction, fines being imposed to the extent. of Rs.
 770.

-Prosecuting Staff and its Presidency inclusive of Sind conducted a total of Work.

-Presidency inclusive of Sind conducted a total of 5,131 cases against 4,743 in 1916.
-The number of cases ending in conviction was 3,670 against 3,375, the percentage being 71·10 against 71·15 in the preceding year.
+43. The staff of Prosecuting Inspectors and Sub-Inspectors in the Prosecuting Staff and its Presidency inclusive of Sind conducted a total of Work.
+5,131 cases against 4,743 in 1916.
+The number of cases ending in conviction was 3,679 against 3,375, the percentage being 71.10 against 71.15 in the preceding year.

-The head constables in the Presidency Proper conducted 6,841 cases as compared with 5,607 in 1916, i.e., an increase of 1,231 cases.
-5,085 of these cases or 74'33 percentage ended in conviction as against 4,151 convictions or

-74'03 percentage in the previous year.
+The head constables in the Presidency Proper conducted 6,841 cases as compared with 5,607 in 1916, i.e., an increase of 1,234 cases.
+5,085 of these cases or 74.33 percentage ended in conviction as against 4,151 convictions or 74.03 percentage in the previous year.
 This is a very creditable performance.
-Writing about these officers lately, I remarked:-
+Writing about these officers lately, I remarked :-

 "These officers constitute the backbone of the Department.
 They represent selections from the ranks of the constabulary and connote the qualities of intelligence, zeal, experience, also good conduct and general merit.
-They bolster up inexperienced Sublinspectors from the Police School.
+They bolster up inexperienced Subluspectors from the Police School.
 They are entrusted with a considerable proportion of investigations.
 They do a full share of the work of prosecuting cases in courts and we are dependent on them for the heavy clerical work which falls on the offices of Inspectors and Sub-Inspectors especially in large cities.
 Yet these officers are in receipt of a scale of salary on which ordinary clerks cannot be obtained in these days."
 (Letter No. 11551-B, dated the 18th/19th September 1917.)

-Mr. Marston, District Superintendent of Police, Nasik, observes:-
+Mr. Marston, District Superintendent of Police, Násik, observes :---

 "The work appears not quite so good as last year, but I don't think there is much in it.
 Fluctuations are bound to occur.
 But what I have noticed of late is a tendency to tamper with prosecution witnesses and buy them over.
-Good cases have been ruined this year in this way and in some cases the cleverness with which the witnesses twisted their evidence and wrecked cases was evidently the work of outside superior brains."
+Good cases have been ruined this year in this way and in some cases the eleverness with which the witnesses twisted their evidence and wrecked cases was evidently the work of outside superior brains."

-Commenting on the work of the prosecuting staff in the Kaira District, Mr. Bailey, District Superintendent of Police, writes:-
+Commenting on the work of the prosecutiug staff in the Kaira District, Mr. Bailey, District Superintendent of Police, writes :---